Among Giants and “Bucket List” Hikers in a Dryer Rainforest

 Our next trip during coastal dry season missed the rain; from our photos we hiked along high ridges maybe from Dosewallips River.
 I recall 3000-foot climbs between rivers and ridges.

 We feared we’d be rained out on our last visit in July 1978.
 Winter rains had continued into the summer.
-We drove north from Corvallis in drizzle and started on grey day up the soggy Duckabush River trail.
+We drove north from Corvallis in drizzle and started on gloomy day up the soggy Duckabush River trail.
 But we soon met sunburned backpackers!
 Ascending from the river we passed through a cloud ceiling to sunshine and blue skies.
-Snow-covered Mount Olympus chain almost 8000 feet high were visible islands above a sea of grey; still raining on the lowlands.
+Snow-covered Mount Olympus chain almost 8000 feet high were visible islands above a sea of gray; still raining on the lowlands.

 We returned August 2022—44 years later—to dry forest (heavy winter rains had stopped for summer), huge trees, glaciers (some diminishing from climate change), and more hikers.
-Historic infrastructure of stock trails, bridges and guard stations is slowly decaying.
+Historic infrastructure of stock trails, bridges, and guard stations slowly decaying.
 Big logs are still cut out on gentle trails, but unmaintained steeper sections have eroded into routes; some bridges are not repaired, and facilities are shuttered.

 As we crisscrossed Olympic northbound and then southbound on river trails, we were surprised to find ample solitude, meeting a few people every day but usually camping alone.
-Most hikers were doing a popular loop or short trek—other than the popular Hoh River and Coast Trail, no one did what we did.
+Most hikers were doing a popular loop or short trek—other than the popular Hoh River and Coast trails, no one did what we did.

 National Park Service rigid control requires reserving all backcountry campsites in advance.
 Five months before the hike was still too late for the popular “Seven Lakes Basin / Sol Duc” area.
-The permit process was complicated as our 23-day visit was done in sections in and out of Park.
+The permit process was complicated, as our 23-day visit was done in sections in and out of park.
 Staff at Wilderness Information Center (360-565-3100) helped us make reservations by “tricking” recreation.gov reservation system not designed for long trips with layovers.

-We did coast trail as our last section—in mid-September with higher tides, unfortunately.
-Because we were already locked in with stopover, shuttle, and campsite plans we did out-and-back from north rather than one-way northbound trek (from Oil City) because even low tide was too high to cross at one point.
+We did Coast Trail as our last section—in mid-September with higher tides, unfortunately.
+Because we were already locked in with stopover, shuttle, and campsite plans, we did out-and-back from north rather than one-way northbound trek (from Oil City), because even low tide was too high to cross at one point.

 Weather on Olympic Peninsula is protected from extreme cold northern air masses by Cascade Mountains to the west.
-The area’s 6,000-8,000-foot mountains draw 12 feet annual rainfall on western slopes, less on the eastside.
-Even though September is not the driest month (July is), we used raingear only briefly three times over 23 days.
+The area’s 6000-8000-foot mountains draw 12 feet annual rainfall on western slopes, less on the eastside.
+Even though September is not the driest month (July is); we used raingear only briefly three times over 23 days.

-Go to map below for more information on trailheads, daily routes, mileages, elevation changes and photos.
+Go to map below for more information on trailheads, daily routes, mileages, elevation changes, and photos.
 (Click on white box in upper right corner to expand map and show legend with NAVIGATION INSTRUCTIONS.)

 click here to jump to short summary at end of article; at to read rest of the article, click “show more” below